zemclauchlan/Holocron/ISD/4 - Project/_projects/Declan Battle Royal/Fork & Clone Project.md

 # Open Project
 You can now open the project in Godot.

-> [!important] Make sure you use the correct version of Godot as stated!
+> [!tip] Make sure you use the correct version of Godot as stated!

 ![[ISD/4 - Project/_projects/Declan Battle Royal/_images/dbrOpened.png]]